Dieter Vieweger: Archaeological training and academic career

-Since 1991 he has been a tutor for the German Academic Scholarship Foundation (German: Studienstiftung des deutschen Volkes), first at the Humboldt University in Berlin, then at the Bergische Universität Wuppertal.
+Since 1991 he has been a tutor for the Studienstiftung des deutschen Volkes, first at the Humboldt University in Berlin, then at the Bergische Universität Wuppertal.
 He regularly conducts seminars at summer academies of the Studienstiftung.

-Since 1999, Vieweger has taught at the University of Witten-Herdecke and was awarded the research professorship Archaeology and Ancient History there in 2002, which was converted into a visiting professorship in 2009.
+From 1999 to 2024, Vieweger has taught at the University of Witten-Herdecke and was awarded the research professorship Archaeology and Ancient History there in 2002, which was converted into a visiting professorship in 2009.

+On 4 July 2024, Dieter Vieweger delivered his farewell lecture, “Behind the Scenes of Jerusalem,” at the Kirchliche Hochschule Wuppertal.
+He preached on Ecclesiastes 3 (“To everything there is a season…”) during the closing service marking the end of the 2024 summer term.

 Private life

 Dieter Vieweger is married and has a son.
 He lives in Jerusalem and Wuppertal.